TezosTaqueria/taqueria/taqueria-vscode-extension/src/test/suite/data/vscode-taq-test-project/quickstart.md

 ## Starting a Taqueria Project

-There are two things required to start using Taqueria on a project

-1. The project must be initialized by Taqueria.
+To get started with Taqueria, the project directory must be initialized by Taqueria.
 This process creates a hidden directory `./.taq` inside the project directory that contains the configuration and state files required by Taqueria, and ensures the required directories `/contracts`, `/artifacts`, and `/tests` have been created

 Taqueria provides the command `init` which will create a new directory with the correct structure and configuration.
 To create a new Taqueria project called `my-first-project`, run the command:
 ```shell